Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 SELECT HRZN_DB.HRZN_SCH.INVALID_EMAIL_COUNT(SELECT EMAIL FROM HRZN_DB.HRZN_SCH.CUSTOMER) AS INVALID_EMAIL_COUNT;
 ```

 Before we can apply our DMF's to the table, we must first set the Data Metric Schedule.
-For our demo we will Trigger this to run every 5 minutes
+For our demo we will trigger this to run every 5 minutes
 ```
 ALTER TABLE HRZN_DB.HRZN_SCH.CUSTOMER SET DATA_METRIC_SCHEDULE = '5 minute';
 ```